combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 Software Virtual Switch

-The 3rd option is to implement a virtual software switch in the hypervisor.
-For example, VMware introduced virtual switching compatibility with their vSphere ( ESXi ) hypervisor called vSphere Distributed Switch ( VDS ).
+The third option is to implement a virtual software switch in the hypervisor.
+For example, VMware introduced virtual switching compatibility with its vSphere ( ESXi ) hypervisor, called vSphere Distributed Switch ( VDS ).
 Initially, they introduced a local L2 software switch, which was soon phased out due to a lack of distributed architecture.

 Network virtualization and Nexus 1000v ( Nexus 1000 )